What is Metal Casting?

 Metal casting is defined as the process in which molten metal is poured into a mould that contains a hollow cavity of a desired geometrical shape and allowed to cool down to form a solidified part.
-Term casting is also used to describe the part made by the casting process which dates back 6000 years.
+The term ‘casting’ is also used to describe the part made by the casting process which dates back 6000 years.
 Historically it is used to make complex and/or large parts, which would have been difficult or expensive to manufacture using other manufacturing processes.

-Metal casting can be divided into two groups by the basic nature of the mould design. ie Expendable mould and permanent mould casting.
-It can also further subdivided into groups depending on its pattern material
+Metal casting can be divided into two groups by the basic nature of the mould design. i.e. expendable mould and permanent mould castings.
+It can be further subdivided into groups depending on their pattern material.

 - Expendable Mould